 The template should contain:

-Save Time and Create the Right Plan of Action with Breakthrough
+Save Time and Create the Right Plan of Action with Frictionless

-A strategic planning platform like Breakthrough can give you a headstart with the strategic planning process.
+A strategic planning platform like Frictionless can give you a headstart with the strategic planning process.

 Using this platform, you can build and share your tactical plan while collaborating with your team and business partners.